Everything You Need to Know about the Child Care Development Block Grant (CCDBG)

 In February 2018, Congressional leaders and the White House reached an agreement to authorize $300 billion through September 30, 2019.
 Of this, the agreement included $5.8 billion in in new discretionary funding for CCDBG.
 On March 23, Congress passed the FY 2018 Omnibus Appropriations Bill which included a historic increase of $2.4 billion.

 On Friday, June 8, 2018, the Administration for Children and Families (ACF) published the final State/Territory Child Care and Development Fund Plan Preprint for FY 2019-2021.
 As result of the delay in releasing this, ACF extended the plan submission deadline to August 31, 2018.
 In the final guidance, ACF encourages states to use the recent funding increase towards activities that will help one’s state comply with the Child Care and Development Block Grant Reauthorization Act of 2014.

 The Child Care and Development Block Grant Act (CCDBG) authorized the Child Care and Development Fund (CCDF), which is administered by states,

 Getting a seat at the table to influence your state’s plans starts with enhancing and updating your CCDBG implementation expertise.
-CCAoA offers free resources and complimentary 1-on-1 technical assistance sessions to help CCR&Rs deepen their impact and secure funding.
-Our experts can talk you through how the CCDBG affects areas like:
+CCAoA offers free resources to help CCR&Rs deepen their impact and secure funding.
+Our experts have provided resources on areas like: